The Enigma of Organisational Culture

 What OC means to each organisation can differ greatly!
 For example, what have you personally noticed between the organisations you have worked for?
 How has one approach to OC differed to the other?
 If one was better than the other, what was it that made it better?

 It may seem a bit strong to call it a crime, but that’s exactly how I see it.
 Not fostering or monitoring your OC is a crime against your people and your organisation.
 It restricts openness and the freedom to speak.
 We must not restrict what people want/need to say!

 When we pay an employee, we are fulfilling the contract we have with them, a mutually agreed contract.
 If someone didn’t receive their pay or less than they should, they would fix that and quickly.
 I can hear you thinking, “but that is contractual” and yes, you’d be right.
 But that is my point.
 Why do we not have our organisational values written into job descriptions?
-Why do we not hold everyone responsible and accountable for our culture?
+Why do we not hold everyone responsible and accountable for their behaviour in our culture?

 The litmus test for an OC

 People and their level of contentment at work is the litmus test for how healthy your organisational culture truly is.
 I am not saying they should be laughing and joking all day, but they should be getting on, having a laugh now and again, supporting each other, feeling recognised, rewarded and motivated.
 They will be working well in their working environment and feel they can say pretty much anything in a polite and professional manner.